 Well, the struggle is over.

-Template provider Hloom has recently added resume templates to its docket, compiling a collection of 275 free templates that all open in Microsoft Word.
-You can browse the categories, ranging from clean and applicant tracking system-optimized to creative, then with the click of a button, download and start filling them in with your details.
+Template provider Hloom has recently added free resume templates to its docket, compiling a collection of 275 free templates that all open in Microsoft Word.
+You can browse the categories, ranging from clean and applicant-tracking-system-optimized to creative.
+Then with the click of a button, you can download and start filling them in with your details.